nathanmarz/elephantdb/README.md

 When a key comes in, we serialize it with Kryo (instance booted up from information inside of the DomainSpec) and look up the corresponding value (deserialized with kryo).

 Single point of contact for various DomainStore questions.
-PersistenceCoordinator returns a
+ICoordinator returns a

 ### More Notes on Client interface